The person at the center of this case

 Start here

-On May 1, 2014, a federal grand jury in the Western District of Pennsylvania indicted five People's Liberation Army officers, including Gu Chunhui, for a coordinated cyber espionage conspiracy targeting six American companies.
-Gu and his co-conspirators allegedly infiltrated computer networks to steal proprietary information and trade secrets, including nuclear plant designs, while the companies were engaged in negotiations or disputes with Chinese state-owned enterprises.
-Gu remains a fugitive sought by the FBI for his role in testing malicious emails and managing domain accounts used in the conspiracy.
+On May 1, 2014, a federal grand jury in the Western District of Pennsylvania indicted five People's Liberation Army officers, including Gu Chunhui, for a coordinated computer intrusion conspiracy targeting six American companies.
+Gu allegedly tested malicious emails and managed domain accounts used by co-conspirators to steal proprietary information and trade secrets during corporate negotiations with Chinese state-owned enterprises.
+The case remains significant as a documented example of state-sponsored cyber espionage, with Gu's current whereabouts and status unknown to U.S. authorities.

 Try asking